-In July 2004, the SARFT promulgated the Regulations on the Administration of Production of Radio and Television Programs, or the Radio and TV Programs Regulations, as most recently amended on October 29, 2020.
-Under the Radio and TV Programs Regulations, any entities that engage in the production of radio and television programs are required to apply for a license from the NRTA or its provincial level counterparts.
+In July 2004, the State Administration of Radio, Film and Television of the PRC promulgated the Regulations on the Administration of Production of Radio and Television Programs, or the Radio and TV Programs Regulations, as most recently amended on October 29, 2020.
+Under the Radio and TV Programs Regulations, any entities that engage in the production of radio and television programs are required to apply for a license from the National Radio and Television Administration or its provincial level counterparts.
 Entities shall conduct their business within the permitted scope as provided in their licenses.
-Entities with the License for Production and Operation of Radio and TV stations, entities shall conduct their operations strictly in compliance with the approved scope of production and operation.
+Entities with the License for Production and Operation of Radio and Television Programs shall conduct their operations strictly in compliance with the approved scope of production and operation.
 Other than radio and TV stations, entities shall not produce radio and TV programs about the current political news or similar subjects and columns.